Ahmedsaed/100-days-of-code/README.md

 - Watched some Web3 Live stream tutorials
 - Learned how to use git branches, structure a git project, and write better commits

-**Thoughts:** Git is a very essential tool, it really simplifies the process of maintaining and developing porjects
+**Thoughts:** Git is a very essential tool, it really simplifies the process of maintaining and developing projects

 ### Day 46: March 12, 2022